 How does it work

-The solution consists of a Visual Studio Solution acting as an Alexa skill endpoint.
+The solution consists of a Visual Studio Solution as an Alexa skill endpoint.
 The configured intents connect to your Azure Automation webhooks and trigger the execution of preconfigured PowerShell automation runbooks.

 The following diagram illustrates the functionality.